-Allergies, covid and vaccines: Your questions answered
+Is it covid or just allergies?
+Your questions about symptoms and vaccines, answered.

 “It would be very unusual for someone with nasal or sinus allergies to develop a fever,” Tversky says.
 “That just really doesn’t happen on exposure to allergens.”

 Other symptoms more commonly associated with viral infections include chills and body aches.
-It is also unlikely that common allergies would cause you to suddenly lose your sense of smell and taste, another telltale sign of covid, says Ryan Steele, a board-certified allergist-immunologist and internist and assistant professor of clinical medicine at Yale.
+It is also unlikely that common allergies would cause you to suddenly lose your sense of smell and taste, another telltale sign of covid, says Ryan Steele, a board-certified allergist-immunologist and internist and assistant professor of clinical medicine at Yale University.

 To help people figure out the likely cause of their symptoms, the American Academy of Allergy Asthma and Immunology and the Asthma and Allergy Foundation of America (AAFA) have created online charts comparing allergies, covid, the flu and the common cold.